Getting started with Bitbucket Data Center on AWS

 To this end, Atlassian provides:

-- a reference deployment in the form of an AWS Quick Start, which launches, configures, and runs Bitbucket Data Center and required services in a matter of minutes, using AWS best practices for security and availability
+- an AWS Quick Start which deploys a clustered Bitbucket Data Center in a matter of minutes, using AWS best practices for security and availability

 - an Amazon CloudFormation template that can be customised for different deployment needs while keeping the process automated